kangjw1208/King-Country-Real-Estate/README.md

 1) Predictive modeling
 2) Inferential modeling

-* The goal of our inferential model is to estimate an association between the price and other features and understand their relationship.

 ### Predictive Models
 * The goal of our prediction model is to achieve the 'best' model to predict our target price with high accuracy and low error.
 Pretty much getting to the idea of predicting price given certain parameters such as number of floors or whether it's view is avergae or excellent.